 Mental health disorders are frequently associated with behavioral disturbances and substance use.
 Therefore, when a mental health condition is present, the potential for a crisis dramatically increases.
 As such, a mental health crisis is any situation in which a person’s actions, feelings, and behaviors potentially lead to them hurting themselves or others and also putting them at risk of being unable to care for themselves or healthily function in the community.
 In such moments, a safe haven and comprehensive care become paramount, making inpatient mental health retreats like The Retreat of Broward in Fort Lauderdale, FL, a safe place to recover.

 Crisis episodes related to mental health can feel overwhelming.
-Accordingly, like any other health crisis, it’s important to address a mental health emergency quickly and effectively.
-At The Retreat of Broward, we offer several levels of care from detox for addiction to inpatient mental health care in Fort Lauderdale, FL.
+Accordingly, like any other health crisis, it’s essential to address a mental health emergency quickly and effectively.
+At The Retreat of Broward, we offer several levels of care, from detox for addiction to inpatient mental health care in Fort Lauderdale, FL.
 With appropriate treatment, people with mental health disorders can get better and even recover completely.